 - Create a dedicated matching gift page on your website.
 Use this as a place where supporters can learn more about guidelines and requirements for submitting a request and how to find their employer’s matching gift program.

 - Embed a matching gift search tool on your donation forms.
-These tools allow donors to easily search for their companies’ matching gift program.
-The information will let them know if their gifts qualify for a match and might encourage them to give more if they know it will be doubled.
+These tools allow donors to easily search for their companies’ matching gift programs.
+The information provided will let them know if their gifts qualify and also suggest the next steps in the process for requesting a match.

-- Post information about matching gifts on social media.
-Use visuals and videos to grab your donors’ attention and don’t forget to link to your matching gift page where donors can learn more.
+- Share information about matching gifts on social media.
+Use visuals and videos to grab your donors’ attention—and don’t forget to link to your matching gift page where donors can learn more.

 Make sure to brush up on the matching gift programs of the companies your supporters work for.
 That way, you can provide donors with specific information on their matching gift guidelines and how to submit a request before it’s too late.

 360MatchPro has a great list of the top matching gift companies to help you get started.

 In addition to corporate matching gifts, you can ask a local business or major donor to participate in a challenge grant.
 After you reach a certain amount of funds, the major donor or business will match the fundraising goal.
 This can be a great opportunity to raise awareness within your community and perhaps be the start of a powerful partnership.